mekdesbekele/craftcommon19_workspace/README.md

 # craftcommon19_workspace

-Hello everyone welcome to the team.
+Hello everyone, welcome to the team.